TheDonDope/wits/README.md

 ### Required Environment Variables

+A minimum viable `.env` file can be found at [.env.example](.env.example).
+Simply rename it to `.env` to be able to run the application with a local Sqlite database.
+Fill in the other values if you want to use a remote Supabase database.

 The following environment variables are required to run the application:

 | Environment Variable      | Description                                                                                         |